Cubs

 Pack Information

 The Wolf Cub program is based on Rudyard Kipling's "The Jungle Book".
 It provides a sense of outdoor adventure and fantasy that appeals to a Cub's imaginative mind.
 The "pack" refers to all members in your child's Cub program.
-Within the pack, Cubs are broken into small groups called "sixes".
-A Cub who is asked to lead a "six" is called a "sixer".
-The Sixer has an assistant called a "second".
+Within the pack, Cubs are broken into small groups called "Lairs".
+Cubbing is built around a lively variety of games, crafts, music, storytelling, play acting, spiritual fellowship and the outdoors.

 Each Cub learns a promise, law and motto to help guide their personal development.